Opal crystal pendants are part of one ‘family’ of opal crystal pendants noted in the following database codes: 4188, 4344, 4312, 4318

 A crystal opal is not opaque.
 That is, the color is not just surface but can be seen down into the gem because the light is able to penetrate and make it more translucent.

-On rare occasions you will find an opal that has both these qualities, and this is the case with the stone in opal pendant 4188.
+On rare occasions, you will find an opal that has both these qualities, and this is the case with the stone in opal pendant 4188.
 Both sides of the stone are darker and the middle tends to be more crystal and lighter.

-The appealing part about opals like this is that they are easily identified as natural, non synthetic gems.
+The appealing part about opals like this is that they are easily identified as natural, non-synthetic gems.
 Nowadays there are so many ways used by smart dealers to create gems in laboratories that look for the world like natural stones but are in fact made of variations of plastics and other components.

 Not that these laboratory stones don’t look nice.
 They really do.
 Just like a cubic zirconia or other synthetic diamonds.
-It’s difficult to tell the difference and if your budget demands a very low price, that of course is the way to go.
+It’s difficult to tell the difference and if your budget demands a very low price, that, of course, is the way to go.

 However, if you can afford to own the real thing, it’s nice to be able to do that, and stones such as the one in question, as aforesaid, are quickly seen to be natural.

-Opal Pendant 4188 has a classic swirl design.
+Opal crystal pendant 4188 has a classic swirl design.
 The brilliantly polished 14 karat yellow gold is carefully shaped into very appealing swirls right from the bale at the top to the cute extension at the bottom.
 And to add to this wonderful design, we note that approximately 20 tiny diamonds have been let into the swirls to add sparkle to this already appealing design.